Home » Recipes » Miscellaneous » Vanilla Simmer Pot with Chai

 A simmer pot with vanilla beans, cinnamon sticks, ginger, and cardamom pods, sitting on a striped towel

 • Black Tea – For drinking, I prefer a good British black tea like Yorkshire.
 (The M&S own brand is also very good!)
 But since you won’t be drinking your simmer pot, you can use any black tea.
 In fact, this recipe offers a nice way to use up older tea bags, or less flavorful brands that don’t make the best cuppa.
-You can also use chai tea bags.
+You can also use chai tea bags for a more intensely spiced simmer pot scent.

 Vanilla simmer pot recipe ingredients arranged on a marble surface